 Voiced by: Rikiya Koyama (Japanese) and Patrick Seitz (English)

 A member of BLADE and a skilled fighter, especially at piloting Skells.
 Once served in the US Army alongside Lao.

-- All Love Is Unrequited: Seems to have a crush on Hope, but she doesn't notice and has a thing for Rook (if male).
+- All Love Is Unrequited: Seems to have a crush on Hope, but she doesn't seem to notice.